Home About Our Work Resources Careers Contact Us

 To elaborate, the sociology textbook says - “If a girl is ugly and handicapped, then it becomes difficult for her to get married”.
 It follows this up by saying that families of such girls feel helpless and end up paying more dowries.

 A three-year-long study on Indian education, which looked at 22 English and 20 Hindi textbooks, stated that the authors of school textbooks showed a deeply patriarchal mindset.
-Women are shown as weak, in need of protection and capable only of staying at home.
+Women are shown as weak, in need of protection, and capable only of staying at home.

-A study by UNESCO of school textbooks from across the world found that many of them are deeply gender biased and undermine girls' motivation, participation and performance in school.
-Regarding India, it said, “half the illustrations in elementary English, Hindi, mathematics, science and social studies textbooks depicted only males”.
+A study by UNESCO of school textbooks from across the world found that many of them are deeply gender biased and undermine girls' motivation, participation, and performance in school.
+Regarding India, it said, “Half the illustrations in elementary English, Hindi, mathematics, science, and social studies textbooks depicted only males”.

-The subliminal messages these books reinforce is that of a patriarchal world, where women are capable only of playing secondary, submissive roles.
+The subliminal message these books reinforce is that of a patriarchal world, where women are capable only of playing secondary, submissive roles.
 Attitudes are shaped early and such messages at the school level have a dangerous impact, substantially undermining the fight against gender discrimination.

 Share: